 |Agent Performance||Split into Workload and Efficiency Reports|

-The new repoting system has gone live on Jan.
-6!
-We will hold a live webinar with two sessions to introduce the new reports to you.
-By attending this webinar, you can learn how to use these reports to gain real time insights, manage your queue and staffing, gauge customer satisfaction, evaluate agent performance, and much more.Register Now
+We have held a webinar to walk you through each report.
+Watch the recording of the webinar to learn how to use these reports to gain real time insights, manage your queue and staffing, gauge customer satisfaction, evaluate agent performance, and much more.Watch Video

 Receive the latest customer service and ecommerce tips.